sushilsridhar/git-commands/README.md

 ### 7. Clone a particular branch of a repository
 git clone --single-branch --branch branchName "https://giturl"
 (--single-branch flag prevents fetching of all branches)

-### 8. Stage and un-stage files
-git add . (stages all modified files)
-git add filename (stages only one file)

-git restore --staged src/
-or
-git reset (unstage all files added)
-git reset HEAD filename (unstage only one file added)

 ### 9. Status of files
 git status